 This code works as a custom modification of the WordPress pop-up comments script and link code.
-We switched to this new comment system on our site in the last week and have been tweaking it.
-We now have new comments pages for every post.
+We temporarily switched to this new comment system on our site and have been tweaking it.
+We now have new comments pages for every post if you are seeing this post in the test phase.
 See this example comments page below –

 Firstly you need to remove your original comment system from the single.php post page.
 This is essential to avoid reduplication of comments on both pages.
 This will typically look like this code.

 <?php comments_template('', true); ?>

 Next, you need to install a link, which when clicked will lead you to the new comment system page.
 Here is how we have installed the code on our website.

 <a href="http://yourdomain.com/?comments_popup=<?php the_ID(); ?>" class="btn btn-primary"> <?php comments_number('No Comments', '1 Comment', '% Comments'); ?></a>

 Here again, we use the post ID to get the post.
 Then we use btn Classes using bootstrap to create a beautiful blue button.
 The link has three-part variables which will display when there are no comments, one comment, or any comments.
 You can choose to edit these three variables to show whatever content you like when these three comment situations are present.
 We prefer to add a post comment text also along with this link.

 Then you need to create a new file that will host all comments for the particular post.
 Here again you need to create new PHP file without FTP in your themes folder directly from WordPress admin.
 Since this is a blank PHP file, you need to source the comments system from the comments-popup.php .